polkascan/social-contract/kusama/social-contract.md

 Our current ball-park figure for operational expenses for the Kusama Network components of [polkascan.io](https://polkascan.io) are 500,00 EUR per month.

 ## 3. Funding request from the Kusama Treasury
-We will make periodic funding requests to the Kusama Treasury:
+Polkascan Foundation will make periodic funding requests to the Kusama Treasury:
 1. A recurrent three month pre-paid funding of operational expenses, which totals to 1500 EUR.
 2. KSM base-price will be determined on by taking an 30 day average price from major exchanges.
 3. Trading-slippage will be taken into account by adding a surplus to the KSM base-price.
 4. An additional surplus will be taken into account for taxes owed by Polkascan Foundation.
-5. Polkascan Foundation will use its Council seat to bring the Treasury Proposal to vote.
+5. If necessary Polkascan Foundation will use its Council seat to bring the Treasury Proposal to vote.

 ## 4. Treasury Proposals
 This section lists the Treasury Proposals that have been submitted to the Kusama Treasury.